 - Customer Analysis Dashboard

-Businesses around the world use the Power BI sales dashboard to perform sales analysis and find out the total profit they made.
+Businesses around the world use the Power BI sales dashboard to perform sales analysis and find out the total profit made.
 It also helps them understand customer behaviors and percentage growth.

 - Employee details